Firearms regulation in Switzerland: Gun culture in Switzerland

-EU firearm ban
+EU Firearms Directive

 Traditionally liberal Swiss gun legislation has, however, been somewhat tightened in 2008, when Switzerland complied with European Firearms Directive to enter Schengen.
 Throughout the modern political history of Switzerland, there have been advocates for tighter gun control.

 The most recent suggestion for tighter gun control was rejected in a popular referendum in February 2011.

 A 2017 amendment to the European Firearms Directive, known as the "EU Gun Ban", introduces new restrictions on firearms possession and acquisition, especially on semi-automatic firearms, personal defense weapons, magazine capacity, blank firing guns and historical firearms.
 The restrictions must be introduced into the Swiss legal system by August 2018 due to its membership in the Schengen Area.

 The Directive also includes an exemption covering a specific Swiss issue – it allows possession to a target shooter of one firearm used during the mandatory military period after leaving the army, provided it was converted to semi-automatic only (art.
 6(6) of the Amendment Directive).
 This part of the Directive specifically was however challenged by the Czech Republic before the European Court of Justice due to its discriminatory nature.
 The Czech Republic seeks nullification of the "Swiss exemption" as well as of other parts of the Directive.

 Civil rights organizations planned to hold a referendum to reject the amended EU directive.
 According to Swiss People's Party vice-president Christoph Blocher, Switzerland should consider abandoning EU's borderless Schengen Area if the Swiss people reject the proposed measures in a referendum.

 In a referendum held on 19 May 2019, voters supported the stricter EU restrictions on semi-automatic weapons, as recommended by the government.